acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

-The above example has a `db` container with the `MYSQL_ROOT_PASSWORD` variable set by a [secret](/Authoring%20Acornfiles/secrets) in the Acorn file.
+The above example has a `db` container with the `MYSQL_ROOT_PASSWORD` variable set by a [secret](/Authoring%20Acornfiles/secrets) in the Acornfile.
 The `DATABASE_NAME` is set to a static value, and the `USER_SET_VALUE` is defined by a user [arg](/Authoring%20Acornfiles/args-and-profiles).
 When launched the container can access these environment variables as needed.

 ## Files